 I’m Sarah, the person behind the words.
 I’ve worn many different hats since graduating college in 2014–I’ve been an urban forester in Minnesota, a research writer for a university, and a journalist for a natural resource department.
-I spent a year working for a Mississippi humane society as an outreach coordinator and then became the PR Specialist for the University of Georgia Housing department.
-Now, I’ve returned to my roots in science communications, and serve as the communications coordinator for the River Basin Center and Institute for Resilient Infrastructure Systems through UGA.
+I spent a year working for a Mississippi humane society as an outreach coordinator.
+Now, I’ve returned to my roots in science communications.

 In fall of 2016, I married my best friend, Jordan–a voice of wisdom and rationality in my life who often spurs my blog posts.
-We live together in a little brick house in Georgia with our son, Linden, and a motley crew of rescue animals.
+We live together in a little brick house in the southeast with our son, L, and a motley crew of rescue animals.
 In our spare time, we backpack, garden and eat.

 Jordan and I have several life goals, which are central to our pursuit of living the best lives we can.

 We want to:

 - Own a homestead in the Northeast.
 Preferably off grid.

 - Become financially independent before we’re fifty through wise spending, investing and saving techniques.

 - Be as environmentally conscious as we can by riding our bikes, reusing materials, and reducing our impact on the planet.

 - Grow, hunt, make and eat delicious food on a regular basis.